adrury0726/Price-Digest-API-Integration/README.md

 * My GetRequests are what I used to plug in values that are within our tables so that I can send API requests based on that information.

 * My ModelBuilders are what I'm using in order to run a query to get the data that's returned and plug it into my API requests.

+* I did set up CallLogging in all of my classes, and you can see how i have that built by referencing the RequestFormats folder.
+This is also where you will find my initial Database Connection

+* Lastly, my controllers are where you will actually see the API Calls happening.